inpsyde/config/README.md

 ## Roadmap

- * Change current working name `inpsyde/dev1-config` to `inpsyde/config` if everyone agrees
- * Maybe think about namespace support of the keys to split config objects into sub-config that is only aware of a specific namespace.
-As namespace separator the `.` is considered to be used.
+ * Think about namespace support of the keys to split config objects into sub-config that is only aware of a specific namespace.
+However, the namespace separator should be provided in `Inpsyde\Config\Config::NAMESPACE_SEPARATOR`
- * Maybe allow `callable` as default value factory
+ * Consider allowing `callable` as default value factory
- * Define a stack of sources for a single key to fall back to another source if the primary one is not defined (e.g. allow a default setting for multisite that can be overridden for a single site)
+ * Define a stack of sources for a single key to fall back to another source if the primary one is not defined (e.g. allow a default setting for WordPress multisite that can be overridden for a single site)

 ## Crafted by Inpsyde